What Is ACH Debit Block? And Why Is It Important?

 Debit blocks are sometimes a reactive solution.
 That is, once a business suspects fraud, they can contact their bank to implement an ACH debit block on the account.

-However, some companies — those that don’t need to make electronic payments from a specific business account — may prefer to proactively set up a debit block as an additional security layer.
-If you do so, just understand that you’ll need to contact your bank every time you want to authorize an electronic payment from your account.
+However, companies that don’t need to make electronic payments from a specific business account may prefer to proactively set up a debit block as an additional security layer.

 Recommended: How Long Does Direct Deposit Take?